afjal4/Precipitation-in-Sierra-Nevada/README.md

 T<sub>0</sub>: Reference temperature (at sea level)

+P = Precipitation

+A resultant Δh may look like the graph below.
+A final method of smoothing is applied by assigning P to be a linear interpolation of the 4 grid spaces it lies nearest to.
+This prevents blocky/patchy rain, which could result in the terrain looking minecraft-y.

 We can finally visualise Ca(t) as P ∘ Ca has been defined.
 --Gif of the future, long into the future